alesgsanudoo/TesterHomework/README.md

 - It will sleep every 30 runs during 1 second to avoid seg fault.
 (Seg fault could happend)
 - Modes: Debug/Normal.
 Save delete test files or delete test files.

+### Tested:
+I decided to test the script it in order to see, If I get any unexpected errors.
+The code run 150.000 times succesfully in 2h.

 ### Installation in terminal (Purdue SSH):
 - Use '~' directory.
 - Create a `.sh` file, then paste the code, or just clone the repository ``https://github.com/alesgsanudoo/TesterHomework.git``.